jayjaybillings/thesis/docs/_posts/2017-01-04-workflows-review.markdown

 later in this work during the discussion on the Eclipse Integrated Computational Environment.
-However, many scientific workflows, while exceptionally well defined, remain hard coded into dedicated environments developed for the sole purpose of executing that one or at most a few related workflows, as cited by John Drake for workflow tools developed at the National Center for Atmospheric Research (NCAR) and the significant need to preserve the tools given their non-standard nature, \[Drake, 2016].
+However, many scientific workflows, while exceptionally well defined, remain hard coded into dedicated environments developed for the sole purpose of executing that single or at most a few related workflows.

 Additional types of workflows in the scientific community include workflows that process ensembles of calculations, \[Montoya, 2016], and workflows that